-Figure 39: Photographic example of low-elevation sun rays incident on cloud edges (photo: ISS)
+Figure 3-12: Photographic example of low-elevation sun rays incident on cloud edges (photo: ISS)

-Corrections are not considered: this would require a fully three-dimensional spatially-explicit cloud model to detect the sun-facing and shadow cloud surfaces that would be subject to respectively over- and underestimation.
-Instead, we consider the spatial averaging to 0.25°x0.25° sufficient to smooth out these small-scale biases.
-Analogous to the overcast areas, there is also no correction for terrain topography in clear-sky conditions.
+Corrections are not considered: this would require a fully three-dimensional spatially-explicit cloud model to detect the sun-facing and shadow cloud surfaces that would be subject to respectively

-3.1.6.b.
-The resulting TOA albedo is lower than 6%
+3.1.6.2 The resulting TOA albedo is lower than 6%

 In some cases the resulting TOA albedo is much too low because the surface type is erroneously assumed "water" whereas in reality it's "mixed water/land" or "completely land".
 As a consequence, the wrong narrowband-to-broadband regression is used, leading to an underestimated broadband reflectance.
-This kind of surface type mismatch typically happens in coastal zones (Figure 31).
+This kind of surface type mismatch typically happens in coastal zones (Figure 3-4).
 Therefore, coastal water pixels with any albedo lower than 6% (even in the 0-4% range) are corrected to 6% and considered "valid".
 In all other situations, the same correction is applied but only in the 4-6% range, while an albedo below 4% is always set to "invalid".

-3.1.6.c.
-Order of corrections
+3.1.6.3 Order of corrections